 If you’re just starting University there is a high chance that you’ll be sharing a flat with complete strangers.
-Getting to know your flatmates will really help you, especially if you don’t know anyone and you haven’t started lectures yet.
+Getting to know your flatmates will really help you in finding your feet at University, especially if you don’t know anyone and you haven’t started lectures yet.
 That being said, sometimes you won’t get on with people in your flat – that’s okay too, you will make friends quick enough.

 Prepare for lectures.